 Gluten Free Monster Cookies

-- 1/2 cup creamy peanut butter or alternative nut butter (125 grams)
+- 1/2 cup creamy peanut butter or alternative nut butter (125g)

-- 1/3 cup dark or milk chocolate chips or chunks (58 grams)
+- 1/3 cup dark or milk chocolate chips or chunks (58g)

-- Preheat oven to 350 degree Fahrenheit (or 175 degrees C), and line a large baking sheet with parchment or a silicone mat.
+- Preheat oven to 350 F / 175 C and line a large baking sheet with parchment or a silicone mat.
 Set aside.

-- Place the mashed bananas, peanut butter, and oats into a medium sized bowl, and stir until combined.
+- Place 2 cups of oats, 1 1/2 cups of mashed bananas, and 1/2 cup peanut butter into a medium sized bowl and stir until combined.

-- Fold in the chocolate chips, then scoop and shape 12-14 cookies on the prepared pans.
+- Fold in 1/3 cup of chocolate chips then scoop and shape 12 cookies and place them on the prepared pans.
+Use about 3 tbsp of cookie dough per cookie.
+I like to use a cookie scoop to do this, but you can also use a large spoon.
 These cookies don't spread much, so you don't need to place them very far apart.

-- Bake for 13-14 minutes (until the edges are golden brown).
+- Bake for 13-14 minutes, or until the edges are golden brown.

-- Let the cookies cool on the pan for 10 minutes before moving them to a wire rack to finish cooling.
+- Let the cookies cool on the pan for 10 minutes, then move them to a wire rack to finish cooling.

 Making These Gluten Free Monster Cookies in Advance and Storage: